TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Done

-## Channels, Playlists and Unique Scripts?

-Three different type of scripts are included depending of what you want to download, the only thing changing is the naming scheme

-`Channels.sh` : Made to download everything made by a creator (naming scheme: `Uploader/Uploader - 20191231 - Title/Uploader - 20191231 - Title.ext`)

-`Playlists.sh` : Made to download playlists made by a creator (naming scheme: `PlaylistName - Uploader/20191231 - Title/20191231 - Title.ext`)

-`Uniques.sh` : Made to download individual videos made by a creator (naming scheme: `Title - Uploader - 20191231/Title - Uploader - 20191231.ext`)

 ## Archive and Active Scripts?

 Downloading and archiving "live" content is complicated, especially because gigabytes of it will be created each day.